VincentWuWensen/LSTM_Learn/README.md

 # LSTM_Learn
-Just some study files for browsing only
+Just some records of learning the LSTM, it contains a certain section on AI modifications.